xbgmsharp/postgsail/README.md

 # PostgSail
 Effortless cloud based solution for storing and sharing your SignalK data.
-Allow to effortlessly log your sails and monitor your boat.
+Allow to effortlessly log your sails and monitor your boat with historical data.

 ### Context
 It is all about SQL, object-relational, time-series, spatial database with a bit python.